ralch/blog.ralch.com/content/tutorial/golang-tools-refactoring.md

 ## Conclusion

-As part of our job is not only to develop new features as well as refactor existing code base. `Gofmt`, `gorename` and `eg` are tools that can help to boost the productivity and keep source code in well formatted shape that fits the `Go` coding style standard.
+As part of our job is not only to develop new features, but also improve existing code base. `Gofmt`, `gorename` and `eg` are tools that can help to boost the productivity and keep source code in well formatted shape that fits the `Go` coding style standard.